Huffon/sentence-similarity/README.md

 ## Installation

 - This project is developed under **conda** enviroment
-- After cloning this repository, you can simply install all the dependent libraries described in `requirements.txt` with `bash download.sh`
+- After cloning this repository, you can simply install all the dependent libraries described in `requirements.txt` with `bash install.sh`

 ```
+conda create -n sensim python=3.7
+conda activate sensim
 git clone https://github.com/Huffon/sentence-similarity.git
 cd sentence-similarity
-sh download.sh
+bash install.sh
 ```

 <br/>

 ## Usage
-- To test your sentences, you should fill out your won `corpus.txt` with sentences as below
+- To **test** your own sentences, you should fill out [**corpus.txt**](corpus.txt) with sentences as below:

 ```
 I ate an apple.